ElektraInitiative/PermaplanT/doc/usecases/layers/zones_layer.md

 - **Precondition:**
   The user has opened the app and has selected the zones layer.
 - **Main success scenario:**
   The user successfully adds, edits, moves and deletes zones in their plan using the zones layer.
   This includes positioning the zones in the appropriate location.
+  Zones can be added via common shapes, hand drawn polygons or a big brush to draw on the zones layer.
+  The zones exclude each other (different to animals, where they can overlap).
 - **Alternative scenario:**
   The user accidentally adds or moves a zone in the wrong location and uses the app's undo function to correct the mistake.
 - **Error scenario:**